Looking for short stories (and other short texts) you can use to teach characterization in literature? This post is for you!

 This short follows a young sandpiper on her journey from a fledgling to a fearless shell-hunter.
 It’s ideal for discussing characterization and character development.
 It’s also good for discussing tone and mood.
 Although it shows Piper’s biggest fear, the tone remains lighthearted and whimsical overall.

 Teaching ideas: Have students explore questions like, “How did the filmmaker convey mood?”
 How does the character of Piper follow the Hero’s Journey archetype?
-How does Piper’s character change/grow over the course of the film, and what around her (setting, other characters, etc) influences her?
+How does Piper’s character change/grow over the course of the film, and what around her (setting, other characters, etc) influence her?

 I hope this post gave you some fresh ideas for teaching characterization in literature!
 Do you have a favorite literary character to teach?
 Share in the comments below!